Dignity (TV series): Plot

 The crime detective for sexual assault Pamela Rodríguez is the only one of few who supports Ramírez, since most of the residents of Parral, such as the criminal police chief Martínez, as well as political actors from Santiago, such as the Senator Ríos and the German ambassador Sattelberger, Schäfer's social support, such as the hospital, in which poor citizens of Parrals are treated free of charge or the boarding school, in which children from poorer families are given education, is highly recognized.
 Therefore, the investigation is difficult from several sides.
 This also includes Leo Ramírez's own life and family history.

 For one, Leo Ramírez attended the boarding school with his brother Pedro and lived in the settlement.
 Schäfer also financed his law studies in Germany.
 On the other hand, he himself was sexually abused there, and his brother was killed or declared dead in the settlement in summer 1976.
 The dead turns out to be untrue.
 However, his wife Caro and crime detective Pamela Rodríguez initially don't know of Leo Ramírez's experiences in the settlement.

 The investigation is also difficult because Schäfer is in hiding and the settlement doctor Bernard Hausmann and the assistant Schäfer's Ava cover him.
 Hausmann was arrested a short time later for falsifying documents and covering up a crime, but was get out shortly thereafter.
 Pamela Rodríguez made important evidence disappear as her family was threatened by Joel Carrillo, an assistant of Senator Ríos.
 Meanwhile, Anke Meier, the friend of Klaus alias Pedro Ramírez, tries to flee from the settlement.

 The series takes place on two time domains: In the present, 1997, which deal with the investigation in Parral and Santiago, and in the past, 1976, which deal with the events at that time in the settlement.

 Cast and characters

 Main characters

 The actors who play a leading role are listed below, sorted according to the names of the actors in the opening credits.
 In addition, the child actors of the main roles were added after the adult actors.

 Recurring characters

 In the following, actors are listed who play a recurring supporting role.
 Sorted by episode appearance.

+Production

+Created by María Elena Wood and Patricio Pereira, the series is written by Andreas Gutzeit, Swantje Oppermann, Paula del Fierro and Enrique Videla.

+Parts of the filming took place in the real Colonia Dignidad (now called Villa Baviera), including in Schäfer’s house.